 “Energy is our most precious resource,

 for it is the means by which we transform

 Recognizing this limitation will help prioritize your projects, schedule, and commitments for the greatest impact.

 Don’t Waste Energy

-With multiple ways to grow, find those matching your strengths.
+With many ways to grow a business, find the paths that match your strengths.

-It’s tempting to react all day to others’ requests.
-Instead, designate times for projects based on your energy levels.
+Designate times for deep projects and complicated tasks based on your energy levels.

-Optimizing personal energy is incredibly valuable in leadership.
-Discover the best ways to regulate and apply your energy levels for the most gain.
+Key Takeaway: Optimizing personal energy is incredibly valuable in leadership.
+Discover the best methods for recognizing and regulating your energy levels to be the most productive.